-- · check: presentation is clear but some details are missing, and group members struggle to cooperate and/or to explain some parts.
+- · check plus: presentation is clear and detailed, shows all group members are prepared and cooperate before and during presentation.
+(100%) - · check: presentation is clear but some details are missing, and group members struggle to cooperate and/or to explain some parts.
 (80%) - · check minus: presentation is unclear, group members do not cooperate, and are not able to explain.
 (60%) - When it is your group's turn to present, your TA will call all group members to the board and randomly pick one to present.
 Any student who is absent the day their group is presenting will lose the presentation point.
 Group projects will be worth 8 points total. - Keep in good communication with your group members.
 You are not allowed to have your name on a project set to which you have not contributed.
 If your name is left off of your group's explanation, we will assume that you didn't contribute, so you won't get any credit.
 Group projects do take time.
 They invite you to ponder, think, and debate with your group.
 You have time to prepare, so start early!